estebanfelipep/poland-next15-conferences-browser/STEPS.md

 - So we have our custom RouterSelect.
 - Now we can actually add our custom behavior in any way we want, and the naming will tell us what to expect.
 - I just have a bunch of random libraries I wanna try to demonstrate the possibilities.
+- Year: OnSelect update theme variable with ref, another regular example
-- Year: Customize loading bar: add loading bar, onSelect start progress, action end.
+- Tag: Customize loading bar: add loading bar, onSelect start progress, action end.
 We know that the onSelect is triggered right away, where the load complete is when the transition is complete.
 Hide spinner.
-- Tag: OnSelect update theme variable with ref, another regular example, add toast inside the action after complete.
 - Speaker: Optimistic exploding, handles its own reset state after transition completes.
 Optimistic update synced to the transition!
 We can call it without another transition here bc of the naming, just like a form action.
 - Conference: We can also call async functions, like this select action random server function, that would execute at the end.
 Maybe we can trigger this at some point.
 - Let's move on for now!